Middelaldercentret: Concept

 Living history is central to The Middle Ages Centre and the focus is a Danish market town in the period around the year 1400.
-The centre follows the current calendar, but offset by 610 years - 2014 the year 1404 is depicted and so on.
+The centre follows the current calendar, but offset by 610 years – in 2014 the year 1404 is depicted and so on.

-The Centre's work is based on very thorough research.
+The centre's work is based on thorough research.
 The purpose of the work is partly dissemination, but also academic research, especially in the form of so-called experimental archaeology where ancient tools and technology is reconstructed on the basis of extant sources and objects in exhibitions around the world, and then tested in practice.

 Staff and volunteers dress in period costume, and live in the opening hours just as they would have 610 years ago.
 Both volunteers and employees are thoroughly trained so as to make sure that they are professionally equipped to assume the role of medieval people.
 Neither glasses nor piercings are allowed and the inhabitants don't know about mobile phones, TV or other modern things, as these are not a part of the concept.
 Volunteers are co-ordinated by the Guldborgsund Guild (Guldborgsund Gildet).

 The museum has a restaurant called The Golden Swann, which is furnished as a dining hall at a major Danish castle around 1400.
 It serves authentic medieval food by candlelight.
 The restaurant is independent but meets the same requirements regarding authenticity as the rest of the centre.

 Research and reconstructions

 The centre was the first in the world to reconstruct an actual working trebuchet in 1989.
 Since then the centre has been hired to help build the trebuchet at Warwick Castle, Warwickshire, England which was the largest functioning trebuchet in the world for six years.
 In 2011 the Middelaldercentret took back the record, putting a longer throwing arm on the machine after the old one broke.
 The new throwing arm is just 5 centimeters longer than the one on the machine at Warwick Castle.

 Together with Moesgård Museum the museum has reconstructed the world's oldest cannon cast in bronze.

-The centre participated in the third Galathea expedition (2006-2007) and researched both sulfur and saltpeter in black powder production in Puducherry, India and transportation to Europe.
+The centre participated in the third Galathea expedition (2006–2007) and researched both sulfur and saltpeter in black powder production in Puducherry, India and transportation to Europe.
 Furthermore, research regarding textiles, winter habitation, and the manufacture of medieval war machinery has been carried out.

 A conference about black powder manufacturing was held at Middelaldercentret in 2010.

 The construction of a medieval church began in 2010.
 It is a reconstruction of Kippinge Church in northwestern Falster, Denmark.